Key budget figures

 One wild card along the way will be the revenue projections used in crafting the state budget.

 The state economic forecasting board will meet twice to update their projections before the session is scheduled to end in June.
 The new projections could ease or increase budget pressures.

 Either way, the state's cash reserve fund offers some budget flexibility.
 The fund is expected to reach $442 million in the fiscal year starting July 1.

 Hansen said he believes lawmakers will have to dip into the cash reserve to take care of the competing budget demands.

 “At the end of the session, we have to have a balanced budget,” he said.

 Contact the writer: 402-473-9583, email@example.com

 Jan.
 15: Deadline for Gov. Dave Heineman to submit his budget recommendations

 Late February: Forecasting board meets to revise tax revenue projections

-Late April: Forecasting board meets again
+Late April: Forecasting board

 May 1: Appropriations Committee budget plan due to full Legislature